bnbln/netlify-cms/src/pages/deck/König-der-Kelche.md

 ---
-templateKey: 'deck-page'
+templateKey: deck-page
-title: 'König der Kelche'
 id: 10
+title: König der Kelche
-arkana: "Kleine Arkana"
+arkana: Kleine Arkana
-color: "Wasser"
 description: >-
   We’re proud to announce that we’ll be offering a small batch of Jamaica Blue Mountain coffee beans in our store next week.
+image: /img/products-grid1.jpg
+color: Wasser
+natural:
+  - What you need to know before trying
+upsidedown:
+  - What you need to know before tryingdd
+  - ddd
 ---

 We expect the shipment of a limited quantity of green beans next Monday.
 We’ll be offering the roasted beans from Tuesday, but quantities are limited, so be quick.